jeffreykegler/hoonlint/misc/whitespace.md

 ## Runnings

-A running starts at the column location of its first run step.
 A running contains one or more **runstep lines**.
+Runstep lines should be aligned at the **runstep base column**, with exceptions.
-The column location of the runstep lines should be as specified for the running hoon that directly contains the running.
+The runstep base column location for each running hoon, and the exceptions, if any, are stated in the specification of the running hoon that directly contains the running.

 Within a runstep line, the runsteps should be tightly aligned,